-How Can Understanding Thinking Traps Help My Family?
+How Can Understanding Thinking Traps Help Me?

-- When people experience worry and anxiety, they often think about their present situation and things that might happen in the future in negative ways. - By learning about thinking traps (i.e., ways of thinking that make us feel worried, stuck, or upset), your family can help each other pay attention to the ways you talk and think about anxiety. - Once everyone has practiced noticing their thinking traps, you can help each other take those thinking trap statements and make them more positive and realistic. - Learning how to discuss anxiety in realistic and self-esteem boosting ways can help your whole family feel more confident and capable when facing stressful situations.
+- When people experience worry and anxiety, they often think about their present situation and things that might happen in the future in negative ways. - By learning about thinking traps (i.e., ways of thinking that make us feel worried, stuck, or upset), you can start paying more attention to the ways you talk and think about anxiety. - Once you have practice noticing thinking traps, you can take those thinking trap statements and make them more positive and realistic. - Learning how to talk about anxiety in realistic and self-esteem boosting ways can help you feel more confident and capable when facing stressful situations.

-Some of the thinking traps are hard for my teen to understand.
+Some of the thinking traps are hard to understand.

-If a particular type of thinking trap is challenging for your teen, brainstorm additional examples that might make it clearer.
-Ask friends and family to help if needed.
-Examples that connect to your teen's interests (e.g., their favorite sport or movie) can be very useful.
-If your teen struggles to separate the thinking traps into different categories, just focus on noticing worry-increasing thoughts in general and changing them.
-For example, call them "worry thoughts" or using their "worry brain."
-You can still improve thinking this way.
+If a particular type of thinking trap is challenging for you, ask parents or friends for help brainstorming additional examples that might make it clearer.
+Thinking about ways your anxiety impacts your interests or activities (e.g., favorite sport or movie) can be very useful.
+For example, if you notice yourself stressing a lot during your after school club meetings, you may be falling into thinking traps.
+Can you notice what thoughts come up, then see if you can gently challenge them?
+For example, instead of thinking "No one liked my idea about the fundraiser.
+I bet no one likes me and I'll get kicked out this club," you could say something like the following: "People in this club like me and my ideas so much that I got voted secretary.
+Just because they didn't like that one fundraiser idea, doesn't mean they're rejecting me."
+If you struggle to separate the thinking traps into different categories, just focus on noticing worry-increasing thoughts in general and changing them.
+For example, call them "worry thoughts" or using your "worry brain."
+You can still improve your thinking this way.